Food, Drink & Hospitality

 Energy Performance Certificate

-If the property is a self-catering holiday let, you must have a valid Energy Performance Certificate (EPC).
-This is obtained through a domestic energy assessor.
+If the property is a self-catering holiday let, you must have a valid Energy Performance Certificate (EPC) and include the EPC rating in any adverts or listings for the property.
+The certificate is obtained through a domestic energy assessor.

 Planning permission and control areas